-Military Uniform: This consists of woolen coat, breeches, hat, flannel shirt, web belt, canvas leggins and tan shoes, hat cord and collar ornaments, and is secured by depositing \$50 with the Secretary at the time of paying fees in the fall.
-This deposit is returned to the student if the articles are returned to the Military Department at the end of the year (or when the student leaves) in good condition.
-Exemptions from Military Training: Men thirty-five years of age, or over; men having families of a wife and at least one child; men entering from other colleges with at least 120 advance credits; men physically unfit; men who, by reason of service in the army, are excused by the Commandant with credit for the work.
-All persons excused, except as last stated, are required to furnish one and one-half credits per term for each term so excused, or a total of nine extra credits for the two years.
+Military Uniform.
+This consists of woolen coat, breeches, hat, flannel shirt, web belt, canvas leggins and tan shoes, hat cord and collar ornaments and is secured by making a deposit with the Secretary at the time of paying fees in the fall.
+The amount of this deposit in the year 1920-21 was \$50.
+This is subject to change by the War Department.

+Exemptions from Military Training: Men thirty-five years of age or over; men having families of a wife and at least one child; men entering from other colleges with at least 120 advance credits; men physically unfit; men who, by reason of service in the army, are excused by the Commandant with credit for the work.
+All persons excused, except as last stated, are required to furnish two academic credits for each term so excused, or a total of twelve credits, for the two years.

 Credit for Military Service.
-Men who performed military or naval service as commissioned officers shall be held for 232 credits instead of 240 for graduation.
+Men who performed military or naval service as commissioned officers shall be held for 232 academic credits instead of 240 for graduation.

-Men who performed military or naval service in capacities other than as commissioned officers shall be held for 234 credits for graduation.
+Men who performed military or naval service in capacities other than as commissioned officers shall be held for 234 academic credits for graduation.